hydro-informatics/hydro-informatics.github.io/numerics/telemac3d-med.md

 The default is `SUPG OPTION : 1;0;1;1`, where the first list element refers to flow velocity (default `1`), the second to water depth (default `0`), the third to tracers (default `1`), and the last to the k-epsilon model (default `1`).
 Read more in section 6.2.2 of the {{ tm3d }}.

 An additional option for speeding up is to enable mass lumping for diffusion, depth, and/or weak characteristics.
 Mass lumping results in faster convergence, but it introduces artificial dispersion in the results, which is why enabling mass lumping is discouraged by the *TELEMAC* developers.
-The provided [*t3d_template.cas*](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/master/model-templates/t3d_template.cas) includes the keywords for mass lumping, though they are disabled.
+The provided [*t3d_template.cas*](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/master/model-templates/t3d_template.cas) includes the keywords for mass lumping, though they are disabled through the `/` at the beginning of the line.

 **Implication parameters** (`IMPLICITATION FOR DEPTH` and `IMPLICITATION FOR VELOCITIES`) should be set between 0.55 and 0.60 (default is 0.55 since *TELEMAC v8p1*) and can be considered as a degree of implicitation. `IMPLICITATION FOR DIFFUSION` is set to `1.0` by default.
 Read more in section 6.4 of the {{ tm3d }}.